ankitsingh-1012/life-skills-repo/Learning-Process.md

 # Learning Process - Answers

 ###1.
 What is the Feynman Technique?
-Explain in 1 line.

-The Feynman Technique is a method of learning where you explain a concept in simple language to ensure deep understanding and identify gaps in knowledge.
+The Feynman Technique is a method of learning where you explain a concept in simple language to ensure deep understanding and identify gaps in knowledge. he also told if you are unable to explain well, then you don't understand it enough. so one should practice explaining things.

 ---

 ###2.
 In this video, what was the most interesting story or idea for you?

-In Barbara Oakley's TED talk, the most interesting idea for me was the concept of "learning how to learn."
+In Barbara Oakley's TED talk, the most interesting idea for me was "learning how to learn."
 The story of how she struggled with math in her youth but later succeeded through deliberate practice and focused learning really resonated.
 It demonstrated that with the right mindset and techniques, anyone can improve their ability to learn.

 ---

 ###3.
 What are active and diffused modes of thinking?

 - **Active Mode**: A focused, problem-solving state where you engage deeply with the material you're learning, like studying or working on a task.
-- **Diffused Mode**: A relaxed, creative state where your brain makes connections unconsciously, often happening when you're not focused on a specific problem, like during daydreaming or taking a walk.
+- **Diffused Mode**: A relaxed, creative state where your brain makes connections unconsciously, often happens when you're not focused on a specific problem, like during daydreaming or taking a walk.

 ---

 ###4.
-According to the video, what are the steps to take when approaching a new topic?
-Only mention the points.
+According to the video, what are the steps to approach a new topic?

 1. **Deconstruct the topic** into smaller parts.
 2. **Learn enough** to get started.